Intel Investment of More Than RM30Bil Underscores the Long-Term Strategic Association With Malaysia

-Intel Corporation, one of the world’s
+Intel Corporation, one of

 Intel Corporation, one of the world’s largest chip manufacturers announced its investment of more than RM30 billion for its facility in Malaysia.
 This investment underscores the long-term strategic association of a 50-year heritage of manufacturing excellence with Malaysia.
 The additional investment will help expand Intel Malaysia’s operations across Penang and Kulim.